Automating-GIS-processes/site/source/index.rst

 .. admonition:: Cloud computing!

-    The materials are written in a way that you can follow them step by step exactly as they are written in the materials as long as you use the cloud computing resources that we provide for you (**unfortunately only for University of Helsinki people**).
-Read more about our cloud computing environment and how to use it from `**here** <https://github.com/Python-for-geo-people/Lesson-1-Course-Environment/blob/master/Background/course-environment-components.md>`_.
+    The materials are written in a way that you can follow them step by step exactly as they are written in the materials as long as you use the cloud computing resources that we provide for you (**unfortunately, only for University of Helsinki people**).
+Read more about our cloud computing environment and how to use it from `here <https://github.com/Python-for-geo-people/Lesson-1-Course-Environment/blob/master/Background/course-environment-components.md>`_.
+    If you work from your own computer, you need to adjust the file paths to the data accordingly.

 .. admonition:: For teachers